000xzhou/flask-cupcake/README.md

 # flask-cupcake

-## questions

-- why are we using models?
-Since forms/js post the data out side of models range?

 ## todo

 - Add tests to make sure that the GET/PATCH/DELETE routes return a 404 when the cupcake cannot be found.